 I spend the morning bopping Chloe with a shinai, the bamboo swords used in kendo training, then she’s with Janah for yoga.
 I pummel the qi dummies until I’m breathing hard and sweat soaked.

 Qi dummies are a dim mak practice tool dreamed up by my first taekwondo instructor, Master Kim.
 Full sized human forms with sensors under the leather exterior placed at the various pressure points on the human body.
-If I hit one, it buzzes from one to three seconds depending on the force of the strike.
-One second is a painful distraction, two is disabling, three is destructive to deadly, depending on the pressure point.
+If I hit one, it beeps one, two, or three times depending on the force of the strike.
+One is a painful distraction, two is disabling, three is destructive to deadly, depending on the pressure point.
 Spots on either side of the neck or over the heart can kill.

 We can also use mental qi to hit the points.
-I can get a one or two second buzz with my mind, Janah and Chan can crack off three second ones from across the room.
-Nikko can occasionally get it to buzz for a second.
-The drawback, and the reason we don’t use it in every combat situation, is that it is exhausting.
+I can get a one or two beeps with my mind, Janah and Chan can crack off three from across the room.
+The drawback, and the reason we don’t use qi in every combat situation, is that it is exhausting.
 A session of hitting the points all over the body is draining, a second session is nap time.
 If I press it, I can get a second wind, an endorphin high that allows me to continue, but afterwards it’s as if I’d run a marathon.

 After showers there’s time for a short nap, then dress, our car is waiting and four of us are taken to the Epstein’s Park Avenue condo.